Dental Hygiene - Associate in Applied Science Degree

 on Dental Accreditation and have been granted the accreditation status of "approval

-without reporting requirements."
-The Commission on Dental Accreditation can be contacted
+with reporting requirements" The Commission on Dental Accreditation can be contacted at

 For more information about HGTC's accreditations, click here.

 CODA 2021 Visit to Horry Georgetown Technical College

 The dental hygiene and dental assisting programs at Horry Georgetown Technical College will undergo a comprehensive evaluation visit from Wednesday, October 20, 2021, to Friday, October 22, 2021, by a team representing the American Dental Association's Commission on Dental Accreditation (CODA).

 CODA is nationally recognized by the U.S. Department of Education as the sole agency to accredit dental and dental-related education programs conducted at the post-secondary level.